sandhyamurugesan/customer-meetup/README.md

 * Add Tests for RESTClient calls.
 * Add Authorization and authentication for restApis for addition of mutliple cities other than Dublin.

+# Proud Achievement
+Added in the file named ProudAchievement.md

 ## Author:
 Sakuntala Murugesan
 dhya.san@gmail.com